An interview with Kyle Wentworth founder/owner of Fusion IT

 What do you think makes you a leader?

 I have a desire to teach.
-I get my kicks out of seeing your light bulb turn on.
+I truly enjoy seeing your light bulb turn on after I teach you “why something works, not just how it works”.
 When I’m in a room with other techs, they might know how the things work, but the light bulb turns on when they figure out and understand why things work.
-When that happens, a whole bunch of other things synoptically connect to each other and the light bulb gets brighter and their knowledge grows and they become amazing at that thing.
+When that happens, a whole bunch of other things synoptically connect to each other, the light bulb gets brighter, their knowledge grows and they become amazing at that thing.
 You can’t become amazing if you don’t know the why.
-I love to pass information downstream.
+I love to pass that knowledge downstream.

 What did you learn about leadership the hard way?